bookofproofs/bookofproofs.github.io/_sources/history/20th-century/serrin.md

 **James Serrin** was an American mathematician who worked in nonlinear analysis, partial differential equations, fluid mechanics, continuum mechanics, and thermodynamics.

+### Mathematical Profile (Excerpt):
+1. Developed the Caccioppoli–Serrin existence theorem for linear and quasilinear elliptic equations, 1964.
+2. Proved a new existence theorem for compressible fluids, now known as the Serrin corner-point theorem, 1965.
+3. Advanced the field of free-boundary problems by establishing the existence theory for certain types of Hele-Shaw and continuous Stefan problems, 1975.
+4. Proved important results on the stability of convex solutions of certain quasilinear elliptic equations, 1980.
+5. Discovered and proved a remarkable identity in the theory of Riemannian manifolds, now known as the Serrin Identity, 1987.
+6. Wrote several books and authored numerous articles on partial differential equations and mathematical analysis, 1968–2015.

-Born 1 November 1926 Chicago, Illinois, USA.
-Died 23 August 2012 Minneapolis, Minnesota, USA.
+Born 1 November 1926, Chicago, Illinois, USA.
+Died 23 August 2012, Minneapolis, Minnesota, USA.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Serrin/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Serrin/)